 The third and final step that I took in conquering my food allergy anxiety was being more confident.
 Not only did I feel anxious about my food allergies, but I also constantly worried about whether I was being a burden to the people around me when asking lots of questions about allergy safe items or holding up the server at a restaurant to ensure my dish was safe for me to eat.
 Since being diagnosed with Generalized Anxiety Disorder, I’ve come across a lot of resources which have helped me deal with my constant worries.
 Over time, I’ve learned that I’m not being bothersome when asking about allergy safe food, because without doing that, my life could be at risk.

 Having life-threatening food allergies, and managing anxiety can be tough, but with the right tools and confidence, it’s extremely possible.

-– Rachel MacCarlTags: Anxiety, Managing Anxiety, Rachel M.
+– Rachel MacCarlTags: Anxiety, Attitude, communication, Managing Anxiety, Rachel M.